 Skip to main content

-Harness CI and CircleCI are both cloud-native CI products that allow developers to build and test code.
+Harness CI and CircleCI are both cloud-native CI products that help developers build and test code.

-• Harness Test Intelligence (TI) is a proprietary technology that speeds up test cycles by running only the tests required to confirm the quality of the code changes that triggered a build.
-Visualizations show which code changes caused which tests to be selected, and it can help you identify gaps in your test plan.
-TI also identifies negative trends and provides actionable insights to improve quality.
-It's possible to reduce build cycle times by up to 90 percent without compromising application quality.
-This functionality is not built into CircleCI.
+• Harness Test Intelligence (TI) is a proprietary technology that accelerates test cycles by running only the tests necessary to confirm the quality of the code changes that triggered a build.
+Visualizations show which code changes caused which tests to be selected, and TI can help you identify gaps in your test plan.
+TI also detects negative trends and provides actionable insights to improve quality.
+With TI, it's possible to reduce build cycle times by up to 90% without compromising application quality.

-• Harness CI is part of The Harness Platform, which is a self-service CI/CD platform that enables end-to-end software delivery.
-The Harness Platform includes modules to help you build, test, deploy, and verify software.
+Harness CI is part of The Harness Platform, which is a self-service CI/CD platform that enables end-to-end software delivery.
+The Harness Platform includes features, functionality, and additional modules to help you build, test, deploy, and verify software.
+For example:

-• Harness provides Role-Based Access Control (RBAC) that enables you to control user and group access to Harness resources according to the user's role.
-By using RBAC, users can increase security and improve efficiency.
+• Role-Based Access Control (RBAC) helps you control user and group access to Harness resources according to users' roles.
+Using RBAC increases security and improves efficiency.

 • Harness Policy as Code is a centralized policy management and rules service that leverages the Open Policy Agent (OPA) to meet compliance requirements across software delivery and enforce governance policies.